MetaDataCool/sviep-bigdata/README.md

 ### Deployment configuration

 Configuration is done by setting the following environment variables:
 - `MONGOLAB_URI` : a MongoDB URI for the database (not necessarily hosted on MongoLab though).
-Will default to `"mongodb://localhost:27017/sviepbd"` is not set.
+Will default to `"mongodb://localhost:27017/sviepbd"` if not set.
 - `GOOGLE_CALLS_INTERVAL_MS`: A nonegative integer, the minimum time interval between 2 HTTP calls to Google, in milliseconds.
 Used to globally limit the number of HTTP calls to Google.
 Will default to `0` if not set.

 # Prerequisites